emcog/mindfulness-connected/MBOE.md

 	video-id="iFhQl-iAdic?start=22" height="450px"
 	caption="Case study of our approach (MBOE) with the Royal Orthopaedic Hospital" %}

-Little will change if mindfulness is merely applied as a means of coping with stress and enhancing individual performance.
-The Mindfulness Connected approach brings people together to apply ‘social mindfulness’ as a catalyst for change.
+Our flagship programme, Mindfulness-Based Organisational Education (MBOE), brings people together to apply ‘social mindfulness’ as a catalyst for change.

 {% include image.html
 	src="/assets/images/diagrams/individual-behaviour_culture__diagram.svg"
 	description="Individual - group mindfulness diagram"
 %}

-### A pioneering programme which explores:
+### MBOE is a pioneering programme which explores:

 * Mindfulness and group effects
 * Language to describe experience